 In the past, CBGA has been viewed as a minor player in the cannabis plant due to the fact that it rarely appears in significant amounts (usually, if present at all, it is in quantities of less than 1%).
 There is great excitement, however, as expert growers are beginning to breed strains with high levels of this unique cannabinoid.
 We’ve been increasingly receiving questions about CBGA and decarboxylating CBGA to create CBG.

-We are happy to announce that NOVA and FX activate CBG in addition to THC and CBD!
-Keep scrolling to see more information below on this unique cannabinoid along with testing results showing decarb of CBGA to CBG in NOVA and FX.
+We are happy to announce that FX, Mini, and Nova activate CBG in addition to THC and CBD!
+Keep scrolling to see more information below on this unique cannabinoid along with testing results showing decarb of CBGA to CBG in Ardent technology.

 What is CBGA?

 CBGA – cannabigerolic acid – is produced to maintain the cannabis plant’s good health, triggering the necrosis and death of unhealthy leaves on the plant.
 CBGA is a precursor to tetrahydrocannabinolic acid (THCA,) cannabidiolic acid (CBDA,) cannabichromenic acid (CBCA), as well as cannabigerol (CBG).
 Due to being a recessive trait, CBGa is found in larger quantities in hemp strains.

 CBG was discovered over 50 years ago in Israel, and 30 years later the precursor, CBGa, was discovered by Japanese scientists.

 Benefits of CBGA

 CBGA is exciting due to its status as a natural inhibitor and it’s potential to expedite early cell death.
 The promising research includes that related to CBG’s impact on colon cancer cells and prevention in the lab of further cancer cell growth.
 CBGA also has many antibacterial, anti-inflammatory, and pain support properties.
 CBGA also works with the endocannabinoid system to positively impact mood and appetite.